 I am thankful that anatomically correct Pilates worked.
 Within six months of devoting mountains of time to Pilates, I was pain free and threw away my knee braces, numbing patches, and anti-inflammatory pills.
 My body was functioning so well that I decided to perform another season with the Rockettes, this time with no pain.

-I am thankful for my clients who I’ve seen for over 10 years, for Spiral Spine Pilates’ new clients, and for the entire scoliosis community around the world who are motivated to being pain-free and are willing to put the effort in to making that wish become a reality.
-I pray blessings upon all of your bodies, minds, and souls and pray that Pilates will set your body free of pain in 2017.
+I am thankful that I fell in love with Pilates and found a new career with Spiral Spine.
+I am thankful for my clients who I’ve seen for over 10 years, for new clients I’ve just met, and for the entire scoliosis community around the world who is motivated to be pain-free and willing to put the effort in to making that wish a reality.
+I pray blessings upon all of your bodies, minds, and souls and pray that Pilates will set your body free of pain next year.